qnzhou/Swept-Volume/README.md

 * `config_file` defines the initial grid spec and sweep parameters

 It outputs the same set of meshes as `generalized_sweep`.
 Both `function_file` and `config_file` are in YAML format.

-The function file is a YAML file that defines a space-time function supported by [space-time-functions](https://github.com/adobe-research/space-time-functions) library.
+The function file is a YAML file that defines a space-time function supported by the [space-time-functions](https://github.com/adobe-research/space-time-functions) library.
 Here is a simple function file that sweeps a ball along the X axis.
 Please see the [spec](https://github.com/adobe-research/space-time-functions/blob/main/doc/yaml_spec.md) for a complete set of supported transforms and shapes.

 ```yaml